kattiest/SCUpdootHelper/README.md

     Delete User Folders:
         Click the "Delete USER Folders" button.
         Confirm the operation in the pop-up dialog.
+    Backup Keybinds, Settings
+        Keep the checkbox checked to preserve your settings including keybinds, and stick settings
     Close:
         Click the "Close" button or hit the "X" to exit the program.